Knowledge Base

 list and selected Helpers

-The list and selected Helpers are both used in order to help with the output of List elements:
+The list and selected Helpers are both used in order to give full control over the output of List elements:

 • Select Box